-For an appointment, please contact Debbie Gerdes by email or by phone at 563-333-6423.
-She will schedule a 15-minute intake call to initiate services.
+For an appointment, please email or call 563-333-6423.
+We will schedule a 30-minute intake appointment to initiate services.

 What We Provide